CSC510/BadSmells/README.md

         [3, 19, 4, 5, 1, 1, 1, 14]
         Issues numbers are normal
 	Badsmells: This week has too many issues.
 	Issues numbers are normal
 	Issues numbers are normal
 	Issues numbers are normal
-        Issues numbers are normal
+	Badsmells: This week has too less issues.
-        Issues numbers are normal
+	Badsmells: This week has too less issues.
 	Badsmells: This week has too many issues.

 Project2:

         [19, 9, 6, 4, 6, 1, 5, 13]
         Badsmells: This week has too many issues.
 	Issues numbers are normal
 	Issues numbers are normal
 	Issues numbers are normal
 	Issues numbers are normal
 	Badsmells: This week has too less issues.
 	Issues numbers are normal
 	Issues numbers are normal

 Project3:

         [10, 9, 7, 1, 1, 1, 1, 18, 20]
         Issues numbers are normal
 	Issues numbers are normal
 	Issues numbers are normal
 	Issues numbers are normal
-        Issues numbers are normal
+	Badsmells: This week has too less issues.
-        Issues numbers are normal
+	Badsmells: This week has too less issues.
-        Issues numbers are normal
+	Badsmells: This week has too less issues.
 	Badsmells: This week has too many issues.
 	Badsmells: This week has too many issues.

 ###Label Usage Smell Detector